-We reveal whether the prevailing market conditions favour potential buyers, intending sellers or neither.
+We take into account current market conditions to reveal whether the prevailing market conditions favour potential buyers, intending sellers or neither.
 The algorithms employed in the solution compare the number of potential buyers for houses or units in a suburb to the number of intending sellers and factor in the total stock of houses or units on the market.